We believe that everyone should have a safe place to stay

 We offer short-term supported housing for individual men and women between the ages of 18 and 65.
 Across four projects we provide 108 beds, including 67 hostel rooms, 22 flats, seven shared flats (14 beds) and a five-bedroomed house.
 Each project has a different level of support to match the needs of its residents.
 Our hostel at 56 Westover Road is the central focus of our housing provision in the Bournemouth and Poole area.

 All applications are considered individually.
 Our 48 local authority-funded hostel beds (which require the applicant to have a local connection), are accessible via a referral from the Supporting People (SP) Hub at Bournemouth Town Hall.
-For details, please visit the customer services entrance of the Town Hall on St. Stephen’s Road, or call 01202 451451 and ask to speak to Housing Options.
+For details, please call 01202 451451 and ask to speak to Housing Options.
 This should be the first port of call for local people experiencing housing difficulties.

 The other 19 hostel beds and 41 move-on flats can be applied for directly by completing a referral application.
 Please note we currently have severely limited availability but are working to expand our provision.